fizzle77/JAFDTC/doc/README.md

 The top section of the page allows you to set up the navigation point from a known *point of interest*, such as an airfield, or capture its coordinates from the F10 map in DCS as [discussed below](#capturing-coordinates).
-You can select a point of interest from the drop- down menu; pressing the `+` button to the right of the drop-down copies its parameters (such as latitude or longitude) into the navigation point.
+You can select a point of interest from the drop- down menu; pressing the **Paste** button to the right of the drop-down copies its parameters (such as latitude or longitude) into the navigation point.
+Points of interest are grouped by theater (for example, Syria, Nevada) and point within the theater (for example, Ramat David, Nellis AFB).

+The row below that identifies the navigation point being edited and, on the right, provides four controls.

+- The pin button creates a user point of interest from the current navigation parameters.
-The row below that identifies the navigation point being edited and, on the right, provides three controls.
-The upward- and downward-pointing chevrons advance to the previous and next navigation point, respectively, in the list.
-The `+` button in between the chevrons adds a new navigation point to the end of the list.
+- The upward- and downward-pointing chevrons advance to the previous and next navigation point in the list, respectively.
+- The `+` button in between the chevrons adds a new navigation point to the end of the list.

 The bulk of the page is taken up by an area for the navigation point parameters.
 In this example, there are only four: name, latitude, longitude, and altitude.
 The specific format of